oracle/fmw-kubernetes/docs-source/content/oig/patch-and-upgrade/upgrade-an-operator-release.md

 ---
-title: "b.
+title: "a.
 Upgrade an operator release"
 description: "Instructions on how to update the WebLogic Kubernetes Operator version."
 ---